container-interop/service-provider/README.md

 The only difference between defining an entry from scratch or overriding/extending a previous entry is that the `$getPrevious` parameter will be either a `callable` or `null`.
 Factories are free to *use it or ignore it* if it's not `null`.

-If know you will not be using the `$container` parameter or the `$getPrevious` parameter, you can omit them:
+If you know you will not be using the `$container` parameter or the `$getPrevious` parameter, you can omit them:

 ```php
     public static function getMyService()